Bashima Islam

 Worcester Polytechnic Institute

 I am an Assistant Professor in the Department of Electrical and Computer Engineering with an affiliated position at the Compter Science Department, and Data Science Department at Worcester Polytechnic Institute.
-I will direct the Bringing Awareness through Systems for Humans Lab (BASH Lab), which focuses on understanding and enhancing the usability, intelligence and processing capabilities of tiny low-power edge computing devices to realize their full potential in our daily lives.
+I will direct the Bringing Awareness through Systems for Humans Lab (BASH Lab).

 After recieving my B.Sc. in Computer Science and Engineering from Bangladesh University of Engineering and Technology (BUET) in 2016, I finished my Ph.D. in Computer Science under the supervision of Prof. Shahriar Nirjon at University of North Carolina at Chapel Hill (UNC) in 2021.
 After that, I have spent a year as a a Visiting Postdoctoral Research Associate working with Prof. Romit Roy Choudhury and Prof. Nancy McElwain at University of Illinois at Urbana Champaign.